ashish336b/PhpClosureBasedFramework/README.md

 # Routes

-You can create routes by calling static Class Application
+You can create routes by calling static class `Application`

 ```php
 use ashish336b\PhpCBF\Application as App;